 - 3. Click the Choose button and choose from a list of the digital signature certificates stored on your computer.
 Click OK twice. - 4.
-Choose File⇔Close and Return to Microsoft Office Access.
+Choose File Close and Return to Microsoft Office Access.

+Digital Signature ? ×

+Figure 1-7: The VBA project is currently signed as

-Figure 1-7: You can add your own digital signature to your database.
+You can add Certificate name: [No certificate]

+your own

+digital Sign as

+signature Certificate name: [No certificate]

+to your noose

+database. ОК Cancel